Common Army: Recruiting and garrisoning

 The "armed power" (Army, Navy, Landwehr, Honvéd) was under the command of the Emperor and King in his capacity as "the supreme warlord" (allerhöchster Kriegsherr).
 This title was primarily of formal significance because, after the hapless campaign led by Emperor Franz Joseph I in 1859 in Italy, the monarch had retired from active military command and the actual command from then on in peacetime, was exercised by the War Ministry in Vienna and, in the First World War, by Commander-in-Chief Archduke Friedrich - only appointed for the war - and his Chief of General Staff, Franz Conrad von Hötzendorf.
 On 2 December 1916 Emperor Charles I again took personal command.
 Franz Joseph I had never made special visits to the troops, but had made contact with local regiments on his journeys around the Monarchy and had participated in the annual "imperial exercises" (Kaisermanövern) until he was very old.
 In addition, he always turned out in his field marshal's uniform, when not abroad, in order to testify to the link with his soldiers.
 The 30-year-old Emperor Charles I, who succeeded to the throne in the middle of the war, took the term commander very seriously and tirelessly visited the front and his troops.

 A feature of the Common Army was the frequent changes of troop locations during the early first decades.
-The battalions of individual regiments were moved at very short intervals to other locations (in 1910 only three infantry regiments of the Common Army were based entirely in one garrison: the 14th Infantry at Linz, the 30th Infantry at Lviv and the 41st Infantry at Chernivtsi).
+The battalions of individual regiments were moved at very short intervals to other locations (in 1910 only three infantry regiments of the Common Army were based entirely in one garrison: the 14th Infantry at Linz, the 30th Infantry at Lemberg and the 41st Infantry at Chernowitz).
 As a result, the traditional relationship between a regiment and a specific place and local population could not be formed (as was promoted, for example, everywhere in the various armies of the German Empire).
 Troops were often stationed at the other end of the Empire, so that, in the event of civil disturbance, they would not fraternize with the local population.
 But their widespread distribution was also the result of a lack of barracks.
 This went so far that even individual companies had to be separated from their battalions and housed independently.
 After greater efforts had been made, in the years before the First World War, to build new barracks and renovate existing ones, this practice reduced markedly.